rupak10987/Shaders/README.md

 # Shaders
  In this repository I put some GLSL Shader codes,

- which I learnt throughout the opegl course.
+ which I learnt throughout the opengl course.

 <h1><b>Overview</b></h1>